 3) Unfair documentary practices related to verifying the employment eligibility of employees.

-Under the law that IER enforces, when verifying a workers' employment authorization, employers are not allowed to demand more or different documents than necessary, request specific documents, or reject reasonably genuine-looking documents because of a worker's citizenship, immigration status, or national origin.
+Under the law that IER enforces, when verifying a workers' employment authorization, employers of any size are not allowed to demand more or different documents than necessary, request specific documents, or reject reasonably genuine-looking documents because of a worker's citizenship, immigration status, or national origin.
 This type of discrimination generally happens during the Form I-9 and E-Verify processes.
 The part of the law that prohibits this type of discrimination is at 8 U.S.C. § 1324b(a)(6).

-Employers are not allowed to intimidate, threaten, coerce, or retaliate against individuals for filing charges with IER, cooperating with an IER investigation, opposing action that may constitue unfair documentary practices or discrimination based upon citizenship status, or national origin, or otherwise asserting their rights under the INA's anti-discrimination provision.
+Employers of any size are not allowed to intimidate, threaten, coerce, or retaliate against individuals for filing charges with IER, cooperating with an IER investigation, opposing action that may constitue unfair documentary practices or discrimination based upon citizenship status, or national origin, or otherwise asserting their rights under the INA's anti-discrimination provision.
 Learn more about unlawful intimidation and retaliation by contacting IER and at 8 U.S.C. § 1324b(a)(5).